kkharji/mdenv.nvim/README.md

 - [ ] fold text format.

 ### Syntax Highlighting

-- [x] LINK:   don't underline and highlight links, change link group.
+- [x] don't underline and highlight links, change link group.
-- [X] MARKUP: Comment surrounding shouldn't be red.
+- [X] Comment surrounding shouldn't be red.
-- [x] MARKUP: Heading delimitar should be same highlight group as header
+- [x] Heading delimitar should be same highlight group as header
-- [x] INCLUDE: YAML doesn't work
+- [x] Fix YAML syntax highlight not getting activitied
-- [-] Fenced: Languages defined in fence doesn't work.
-Using `g:markdown_fenced_languages` for now.
-- [-] Fenced: conceal and highlighting breaks in lists: conceal break when there is not empty line above or below.
+- [ ] codeblocks conceal break when indented in a list if there's no space above or bellow.
-- [ ] CodeBlock: dim codeblock background.
+- [ ] dim codeblock background.
-- [ ] MARKUP: Make bold and italic fgcolor optional.
+- [ ] Make bold and italic fgcolor optional.
-- [ ] MARKUP: number lists should be same color as dashed lists
-- [ ] MARKUP: empty verbterm \`\` is not reconginized as verbterm and it breaks highlight for the following lines.
+- [ ] Fix empty verbterm \`\` being not recognized as verbterm (it breaks highlight for the following lines).
-- [ ] List: delimitar should be same color as the checkbox or Conceal.
+- [ ] Make number lists same color as dashed lists.
-- [ ] MARKUP: Code shouldn't be highlighted as strings, but rather as Special.
-- [ ] Extra: checkboxs chars and color
+- [ ] Make list delimiter same color as the check-Boxes or Conceal.
-- [ ] Headings: Adding a styling sep breaks atx heading highlight
+- [ ] Fix styling separator breaking atx heading highlight.
+- [ ] Fix bug leading to the use `g:markdown_fenced_languages`.
+- [ ] Make level 1, level 2, level 3 have different conceal char and optional.

 ### Indent

-* [ ] `==` should not break indentation of lists.
+* [ ] Fix `==` breaking indentation of lists.
-* [ ] J should merge lists
+* [ ] Make J merge check-Boxes, deleting the check-Boxes on merge.

+### Editing/Insert

+- [x] Make dash create a list, checkbox as well as fontmatter when being at 1st line.
+- [ ] Shift-enter/Ctrl-enter o/O in lists creates a new list or checkboxes item. #medium
+  Or enter with double enter convert it to a regular line.

-### Editing
+### Editing/all
-- [ ] LIST: Tab in any mode, indent/deindent list items, including todos #hard.
+- [ ] Make `<Tab>` in all modes, indent/de-indent list items, including checkboxes.
   - NOTE: The number of space should refelct the user number of space or be a single tab if the user uses that

-- [ ] Shift-enter/Ctrl-enter o/O in lists creates a new list or checkboxs item. #medium
-  Or enter with double enter convert it to a regular line.
-- [x] List: `-` create a list or todo item in insert as well as fontmeter block
+#### Other
-- [ ] LIST: Toggle/Cycle checkboxs. #easy
+- [ ] Toggle/Cycle check-Boxes.
-- [ ] OTHER: style a range or current word #easy
+- [ ] style (bold/italic/verbterm) a range or current word #easy

+### Extension
 - [ ] edit codeblock or table in a popup window using the new api #medium.

 ### Events